 so that the project can be completed within the approved budget limits.

-Cost management covers the entire life cycle of a project, from the initial planning stage to the measurement of actual cost performance and project completion.
+Cost management covers the entire project life cycle, from the initial planning stage to the measurement of actual cost performance and project completion.

 What is the process of project cost management?

-In the initial phase of a project, it is necessary to define the resources necessary to complete the project activities (project team).
+In the initial phase of a project, it is necessary to define the resources necessary to complete the project activities.
+This includes the team members who make up the project team.

 Work Breakdown Structures (WBS) and historical information of similar projects can be used in order to define which physical resources (and not) are needed.
 It is possible to think about time, material, work, equipment, etc.